Bordered Heegaard Floer homology: Invariance and pairing: Dilating to infinity

-When $U$ is the trivial comb ($N=0$), let $T(U)$ be a single point.
-Then an \emph{ideal matched holomorphic comb} is \begin{itemize} \item a pair $(U_1,U_2)$ of stable holomorphic combs, \item an order-preserving map~$\Phi$ from the set of stories of $U_2$ to $T(U_1)$, and \item a correspondence~$\varphi$ from $E(U_2)$ to $E(U_1)$, \end{itemize} so that, for every east puncture~$p$ of $U_2$, \begin{itemize} \item if $p$ is labeled by the Reeb chord $\rho$, then $\varphi(p)$ is labeled by $-\rho$ and \item if $p$ is a puncture on the story~$C$ of $U_2$, the $t$-coordinate of $\varphi(p)$ is $\Phi(C)$. \end{itemize} As usual, we will often suppress $\varphi$ from the notation.
+\begin{definition} An \emph{ideal-matched holomorphic comb} consists of \begin{itemize} \item a pair $(U_1,U_2)$ of strongly boundary monotone, stable holomorphic combs, for $\HD_1$ and $\HD_2$, respectively; \item an order-preserving map~$\Phi$ from the set of stories of $U_2$ to $T(U_1)$; and \item a correspondence~$\gls*{phicorresp}$ from $E(U_2)$ to $E(U_1)$, \end{itemize} so that, for every east-most puncture~$p$ of $U_2$, \begin{itemize} \item if $p$ is labeled by the Reeb chord $\rho$, then $\varphi(p)$ is labeled by $-\rho$ and \item if $p$ is a puncture on the story~$C$ of $U_2$, the $t$-coordinate of $\varphi(p)$ is $\Phi(C)$. \end{itemize} See Figure~\ref{fig:ideal-comb-schematic} for a schematic illustration of an ideal-matched comb.
+As usual, we will often suppress $\varphi$ from the notation.
 Let the \emph{total west source}~$\SourceSub{1}$ and \emph{total east source}~$\SourceSub{2}$ of $(U_1,U_2)$ be the result of pregluing all the sources of $U_1$ and $U_2$, respectively.
-We view such an ideal matched comb as a point in where $\x_i$, $\y_i$, and $B_i$ are as usual, $\vec P_1$ is the induced partition on $E(\SourceSub{1})$, and $P_2$ is the discrete partition on $E(\SourceSub{2})$. \end{definition}
+We view such an ideal-matched comb as a point in where $\x_i$, $\y_i$, and $B_i$ are as usual, $\vec P_1$ is the induced partition on $E(\SourceSub{1})$, and $P_2$ is the discrete partition on $E(\SourceSub{2})$.

+Two ideal-matched combs are called \emph{equivalent} if they differ only by translating some of the components of $U_2$ and/or some of the components of $U_1$ together with the map $\Phi$.